SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

       scale-up config, that also adds a percentage based policy (double the existing replicas within the set `periodSeconds`) is not recommended because of this.
-    - Perhaps more importantly, there is no reason to scale faster than the time it takes for replicas to become available: this is the true maximum rate with which scaling up can happen anyway.
+    - Perhaps more importantly, there is no reason to scale faster than the time it takes for replicas to become available - this is the true maximum rate with which scaling up can happen anyway.
 Because the underlying Server replica pods are part of a stateful set, they are created sequentially by k8s.